internetarchive/iare/README.md

 $ docker container run --rm -it -p 3000:3000 iare
 ````

-If you are running this locally, you casn open the application in a web browser at http://localhost:3000
+If you are running this locally, you can open the application in a web browser at http://localhost:3000

 ## Under the Hood

 ### General Coding Notes

+#### NB

 Throughout the code you may see "NB ..." in a comment.
-NB stands for "Nota Bene", meaning "note well" in latin, and is
+NB stands for ["Nota Bene"](https://en.wikipedia.org/wiki/Nota_bene), meaning "note well" in latin, and is
-used to call out certain aspects in the code worth calling out.
-See https://en.wikipedia.org/wiki/Nota_bene.
+used to call out certain aspects in the code that aren't necessarily "TODO"s to be fixed.

-#### Warning!
+#### Using "ref" as a parameter name

 You cannot use "ref" as a component parameter name in a react javascript project -
-it will give you strange errors.
+it will give strange errors.
 If you need to use a variable to
-represent a reference, use "_ref"...I found this out the hard way!
+represent a reference, use "_ref".
+(I found this out the hard way!)

 ### External components used